Spatial-Temporal Meta-path Guided Explainable Crime Prediction: Experiment

 (2) \textbf{Points of Interest (POI)} \cite{datapoi}: We collect more than 15,000 records of commonplaces, which includes 13 facility domains like Residential Places, Education Facility, Cultural Facility, Recreational Facility, Social Services Facilities.
 After allocating the number of data points to the corresponding region by each type, the distribution of points in each region can reflect the level of urbanization.

-(3) \textbf{Crime Data} \cite{datacrime}: We evaluate the STMEC model on the crime data collected from Jan 1, 2014, to Dec 31, 2015 (365 days) in NYC.
+(3) \textbf{Crime Data} \cite{datacrime}: We evaluate the STMEC model on the crime data collected from Jan 1, 2014, to Dec 31, 2015 (2*365 days) in NYC.
 For the prediction tasks, we select the top 10 most common crimes.
-Apart from this, we also investigate the dangerous-weapon-related crimes, as more than 200 people in the United States are wounded or killed by gun violence every day \cite{10.1001/jamainternmed.2016.8245}.
+Apart from this, we also investigate the dangerous weapon related crimes, as more than 200 people in the United States are wounded or killed by gun violence every day \cite{10.1001/jamainternmed.2016.8245}.
 As shown in Figure \ref{fig:gun crime}, gun violence in NYC usually happens in Brooklyn and the borders of Manhattan and Bronx, which indicates that gun violence is highly related to geographical locations.

-There are in total 71 districts in NYC based on the partition rule that is valid from 2013 to 2020, and our experiment is conducted on the district level.
-Hence, the ubiquitous data has been integrated into each district to represent a higher level of various characteristics.\textsuperscript{1} The statistics of crime data and POI are shown in Table \ref{tab:crimedata} and Table \ref{tab:poi}.
+There are in total 71 districts in NYC based on the partition rule that is valid from 2013 to 2020, and our experiments are conducted on the district level.
+Hence, the ubiquitous data has been integrated into each district to represent a higher level of various characteristics.
+The statistics of crime data and POI are shown in Table \ref{tab:crimedata} and Table \ref{tab:poi}.